DeclanChidlow/vale.rocks/src/posts/open-source-entitlement.md

 [^1]: There are paid open-source projects where it is reasonable to be vocal when you're not receiving the advertised product or service.
 In these cases, you should absolutely exercise your rights as a consumer, but the discussion of this article is focusing on labours of love created by individuals or small teams who share their work freely.

-[^2]: What licences are considered 'FOSS' depends on how you define the term, but that is an entirely different kettle of fish.
+[^2]: What licences are considered 'open-source' depends on how you define the term, but that is an entirely different kettle of fish.

+    The Affero General Public License (AGPL) is a common example of this point of contention, with some people considering the requirement that the code must be distributed to 'all users interacting with it remotely through a computer network' to violate open-source principles.
+Others take no such issue.